-CABSAT, the Middle East’s largest broadcast trade show, will feature a new esports showcase.
-The region has a huge audience for esports and not much localised esports content, but that may be about to change
+CABSAT, the Middle East’s largest broadcast trade show, featured a new esports showcase.
+The region has a huge audience for esports and not much localised esports content, but that is changing

 There is a global mania for esports.
 New federations, leagues, teams and channels are springing up all over the place.
 Until recently, esports and gaming entertainment has been dominated by English-speaking outlets.
 This has had the effect of marginalising sizeable audience segments – and players – around the world.
 As a result, localised esports networks, with support from regional federations, are starting to take charge of their own destinies.
 Last autumn, Spanish broadcaster Mediapro launched U-Beat, a Spanish-language esports network which will have a presence in Europe and Latin America.
 And now the Arabic-speaking world is launching its own initiatives.

-MENA’s broadcast trade show, CABSAT, will include a new esports conference this year.
-The esports showcase will give CABSAT’s broadcast delegates an inside view of the sector and the opportunities for content makers and distributors.
-As well as panels and keynotes, the showcase includes an invite-only executive networking event.
+MENA’s broadcast trade show, CABSAT, included a new esports conference this year.
+The esports showcase gave CABSAT’s broadcast delegates an inside view of the sector and the opportunities for content makers and distributors.
+As well as panels and keynotes, the showcase included an invite-only executive networking event.

 Eric Husny is the founder of esports start-up Rawa.TV, a platform for Arabic-speaking esports athletes and audiences.
-Rawa.TV is one of the founding partners of the CABSAT Esports Showcase and will be giving one of its keynotes.
-Husny, based in Lebanon, is the founder of AGC (Arab Gaming Championship) which created esports events and content aimed at the Arab world.
+Rawa.TV is one of the founding partners of the CABSAT Esports Showcase and gave one of its keynotes.
+Husny, based in Lebanon, is the founder of AGC (Arab Gaming Championship), which created esports events and content aimed at the Arab world.